atulkumarpccs/docker101/README.md

 * Docker for the virtualization admin ebook (it's recommended to read this in preparation for delivering the slide deck as it will give good background for the first section)
 * Screen recording of the presentation being delivered w/ the demo included

+## TODO:

+ * Add new learning resource here realted to docker only